redis/docs/content/develop/connect/insight/_index.md

 * Automatically discover and add your local Redis or Redis Stack databases (that use standalone connection type and do not require authentication).
 * Discover your databases in Redis Enterprise Cluster and databases with Flexible plans in Redis Cloud.
 * Use a form to enter your connection details and add any Redis database running anywhere (including Redis Community Edition Cluster or Sentinel).
+* Connect to a Redis Data Integration (RDI) management plane, create, test, and deploy RDI pipelines, and view RDI statistics.

 <img src="images/Databases.png">